-- Foe Yay: In-Universe, Harley recognizes this as the reason why she must Murder the Hypotenuse: Batman.
+- Foe Yay: In-Universe, Harley sees this as the reason she must Murder the Hypotenuse: Batman being that hypotenuse.

 - Freudian Couch: We see a montage of how Harley Quinn met The Joker while she gave him psychoanalysis.
-It starts with him on the couch, but as he twists her mind, later scenes have the Joker as the psychiatrist, with Harley on the couch.
+It starts with him on the couch, but as he twists Harlene's mind, Joker turns up in the psychiatrist's chair in later scenes, with her on the couch.

-- Heel Face Mole: Harley lured Batman into her trap with a message claiming that she's turned against the Joker because he's planning to kill everyone in Gotham City.
+- Heel–Face Mole: Harley lures Batman into her trap with a message claiming she's turned against the Joker because he's planning to kill everyone in Gotham City.

-- Ignored Epiphany: At the end of the episode, Harley realizes the truth about the Joker - only to snap back to her old infatuation when she sees a flower and note from him.
+- Ignored Epiphany: At the end of the episode, Harley realizes the truth about the Joker - only to snap right back into her old infatuation when she sees a flower and note from him.

-- Ignore the Fanservice: The Joker pays no attention to a hot blonde in a transparent negligee kneeling on the table in front of him, inviting him to "rev up your Harley."
+- Ignore the Fan Service: The Joker pays no attention to a hot blonde in a see-through negligee kneeling on the table in front of him, inviting him to "rev up [his] Harley."

-- Kirk Summation: Batman gives one to the Joker on top of the train, explaining that his Batman Gambit was the only way he could have escaped.
+- Kirk Summation: Batman gives a rather smug one to the Joker on top of the train, explaining that his Batman Gambit was the only way he could have escaped.

 - Mad Love: Adapted from the Trope Namer.

-- Murder the Hypotenuse: This is Harley's truly deranged goal: without the Batman, the Joker could be hers at last!
+- Murder the Hypotenuse: This is Harley's truly deranged goal: without the Batman, she's convinced, the Joker can be hers at last!

 - Never Bring a Knife to a Fist Fight: A very enraged Joker attacks Batman, and seems to be giving him more trouble in a fistfight than he usually does... until he pulls out a knife, and Batman instantly knocks him off the train.

-- The Only One Allowed to Defeat You: Why the Joker is so angry at Harley for pulling off one of his plans.
+- The Only One Allowed to Defeat You: One of the reasons why the Joker is so angry at Harley for pulling off one of his plans.

 - Origins Episode: For Harley Quinn.

-- Out-Gambitted: Harley Quinn actually gets Batman to fall for one of her traps, but then he uses a him gambit to exploit both her feelings for the Joker and how the Joker would react.
+- Out-Gambitted: Harley Quinn actually gets Batman to fall for one of her traps, but then he uses one of his own gambits to exploit both her feelings and the Joker's predictable reaction.